 People often discuss and use the three-dimensional views of structures to get a clearer image.
 But the opposite is equally useful.
-Often it is instructive to convert wireframe three-dimensional images into 2D images with the help of a process called 3D Rendering
+Often it is instructive to convert wireframe three-dimensional images into 2D images with the help of a process called types of 3D Rendering software

-There are usually three ways of doing 3D rendering – wireframe, surface and solid.
-Each modeling type uses a different method for constructing 3D models.
+There are usually three ways of doing 3D rendering – wireframe, surface, and solid.
+Each modeling type uses a different method for constructing 3D renders to 3D models.
 Editing methods vary in their effect on the different model types.
 Therefore, it is always best to stick to any one style of rendering and not combine them.

 A more elegant method is surface modeling.
-This process accurately defines the surface as well as the edges of a three-dimensional object that needs to be rendered.
+This process accurately defines the surface as well as the edges of a three-dimensional object that needs to be rendered that also work in panorama, 360 degree & virtual reality.
 Although it is a different process compared to the wireframe process, it also uses a mesh.
 This mesh is a polygonal mesh with planar faces.
 This limits the accuracy of the depiction of curvilinear surfaces.

 - Start small – Like we mentioned while describing solid modelling, you should start with basic shapes and falls first.
 Once the basic structure has been agreed upon, then you could mix and match multiple shapes to get more complex patterns.
 An elegant rendering would get the main shape right first, and then go on to detailing.